-The Executive Board and Supervisory Board of Viscom AG submitted the annual Compliance Statement pursuant to section 161 of the German Stock Corporation Act (AktG) on 26 February 2016.
-It has been published and is permanently accessible on the Viscom AG website under www.viscom.com/europe in the section Investor Relations/Corporate Governance.
+The Executive Board and Supervisory Board of Viscom AG submitted the annual compliance statement pursuant to section 161 of the German Stock Corporation Act (AktG) on 24 February 2017.
+It has been published and is permanently accessible on the Viscom AG website at www.viscom.com/europe in the section Investor Relations/Corporate Governance.

-Wording of the 2016 Compliance Statement
+Wording of the 2017 compliance statement